QuantEcon/lecture-python-intro/lectures/networks.md

 The corresponding network is visualized in the following figure which shows the network of liabilities after the loans have been granted.

-Both of these networks (original and transpose) are useful for analysis of financial markets.
+Both of these networks (original and transpose) are useful for analyzing financial markets.

 ```{code-cell} ipython3
 G5 = nx.DiGraph()